Home > About Us

 Amy Richardson

-Amy Richardson is a consultant, most recently to Bloomberg Philanthropies, exploring the unmet needs of military-connected children and to Room to Read, a nonprofit organization that works to improve literacy and gender equality in education in the developing world.
+Amy Richardson is a consultant, most recently to Bloomberg Philanthropies, exploring the unmet needs of military-connected children, and to Room to Read, a nonprofit organization that works to improve literacy and gender equality in education in the developing world.
 Previously, Amy was a policy researcher at the RAND Corporation for ten years, where she conducted research in healthcare and education, particularly for the Army.
-Amy has three daughters who have attended the Island School Semester, Lilah F16, Tess F18 McCormick and Ava F20.
+Amy has four daughters who have attended The Island School: Lilah (Fall 2016), Tess (Fall 2018), Ava (Fall 2021), and Elise (Fall 2022) McCormick.

 • David Taft